 Weekly Class Schedule

-All of the Yoga Next Door studio classes are live streamed through Zoom.
+All of the Yoga Next Door studio classes are 60 minutes and live streamed through Zoom.
 Your health and well being are our top priority if you practice at the studio.
-In addition to cleaning between classes, a HEPA air purifier has been installed and all doors & windows will be open for spring & summer classes.
-As of May 24th 2021 vaccinated students can practice in the studio without a mask.
-A portion of the studio will maintain 6 foot distancing and masking for unvaccinated students.
-Students are encouraged to bring their own mats and props.
-Studio yoga blocks & blankets are available and washed between classes.
+In addition to cleaning between classes, a HEPA air purifier has been installed.
+Students are encouraged to bring their own yoga mats.
+Studio yoga mats, blocks & blankets are available.

 |Sunday||4:30pm||Slow Flow with Jessie|